STANDARDIZATION VS. PERSONALIZED CARE

 Standardization, especially in healthcare, minimizes the risk of errors, increases patient safety, and can actually improve the patient experience.

-For physicians, standardization can mean something entirely different.
-It is often viewed negatively and as a means of control.
-Many physicians are not comfortable adopting standardization unless there is demonstrated evidence it benefits patient outcomes.
+For physicians and other healthcare providers, standardization can mean something entirely different.
+Standardization is often viewed negatively and as a means of control.
+Many physicians are not comfortable embracing standardization unless there is demonstrated evidence it benefits patient outcomes.
 Nurses, on the other hand, believe standardization is about cost savings, efficiency, and patient safety.
-They see standardization as a time-saver.
+Nurses often see standardization as a time-saver.
 The less time they spend searching for the proper medical equipment, the more time they can spend with the patient.
 Subsequently, patients believe that standardization is for their benefit, but they are typically more focused on the manner they are treated rather than the methods used to treat them.

-Many critics of standardized care call it “cookie-cutter medicine”, and a “one-size-fits-all” approach to treating patients.
+Opponents on the other side of the debate – the side of personalized care — call it “cookie-cutter medicine”, and a “one-size-fits-all” approach to treating patients.
 Those critics often favor personalization or a more personalized approach to medicine.
 They embrace the concept that each patient should be treated as unique individuals.

 The word personalization can also mean different things to different people.
 Many assume personalization to be genetics and personalized medicine with customized drugs and medical devices.
 However, personalization can simply mean making each patient feel like an individual, rather than “one of the masses”.

-Successful organizations will partner with physicians to reduce costs while improving quality of care and patient safety.
-They will understand how to standardize and personalize patient care at the same time.
-Together they will implement standardization and personalization that complements one another so that patients do not feel like they are subject to a “one-size-fits-all” “standard” care experience.
+Successful healthcare leaders understand how to standardize and personalize patient care, concurrently.
+Together they will implement standardization and personalization that complements one another so that patients do not feel they are being subjected to a “one-size-fits-all” “standard” care experience.